Celebrate Lavender 2025

 Letterpress Communications

-Alex serves as the Creative Director for Letterpress Communications.
+Alex serves as the CEO of Letterpress Communications.
 Based out of Marion, VA, Alex has a passion for rural communications, economic development and small business support.
 Over the last 15 years, she has served organizations across Southwest Virginia in a wide range of industries including: higher education, mental health, tourism, community development and outdoor recreation.